Azerbaijan’s president accuses Russia of downing airliner in Christmas Day crash and covering up cause

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Darya Tarasova, Aruzhan Zeinulla, Hassan Tayir, Kosta Gak and Oren Liebermann contributed to this report.
+CNN’s Darya Tarasova, Aruzhan Zeinulla, Hassan Tayir, Kosta Gak, Oren Liebermann and Stephanie Halasz contributed to this report.